Thesis and Anti-thesis | Interpretations of Basic Mandalas

 Every story consists of three constituents: Beginning, Middle, and End.
 These constituents make up the story of the Cosmos as much as they make up the story of a single Human.
 Although our experience of the Cosmos is of something almost Infinite, although we feel practically frightened by this magnitude, there exists in us another feeling of greatness standing as opposition to this fear.
 That greatness is the greatness of hypothetical inner infinity, which is as great as the external infinity, only its miniature representation.

 Both infinities stand in a parallel, balanced relationship.
-However, while the external Infinity will need hundreds of billions of years potentially to reach the “Middle” of its Story, inner Infinity has the advantage of accelerated development.
+However, while the external Infinity will potentially need hundreds of billions of years to reach the “Middle” of its Story, inner Infinity has the advantage of accelerated development.

 Wrong unit of measurement (reference)